 The measurement collaborative is supporting the study of the following recommendations:

-- Don't do mammogram screening for low-risk women age 40 to 49
+- Don't routinely do screening mammography for average-risk women age 40 to 49

 - Don't transfuse red blood cells for arbitrary hemoglobin or hematocrit thresholds

-- Don't routinely perform pre-operative testing for patients undergoing low-risk surgeries
+- Don't perform preoperative testing before low-risk surgeries

-- Don't use benzodiazepines or other sedative–hypnotics in older adults as a first choice for insomnia, agitation or delirium
+- Don't use benzodiazepines and/or other sedative–hypnotics in older adults as a first choice for insomnia, agitation or delirium

 - Don't use atypical antipsychotics as a first-line intervention for insomnia in children and youth